Nigeria

 An especially notable place to see, although in passing, is the incredibly large monolith called Zuma Rock on the outskirts of Abuja.
 The rock is so unique in shape and size that it seems almost unreal as a nature-made creation when contrasted with the nearby city.
 Zuma Rock is shown on the 100 naira note, the Nigerian currency, and it is said to be haunted by spirits.

 In 2017, I flew from Togo to Nigeria.
 Flight was late and I was a little spooked by all of the terrorism and muggings made me a bit nervous.
 After arriving, I interrogated my guide to ensure he was the proper person to pick me up.
 Based on the reports in Trip Adviser, I expected to get mugged while driving to the airport, but no one as interested in me.
 After a rest at the Intercontinental , I ventured out to explore Lagos.
-We went by the __ which is where they propose to build a Dubai-like tech area on the island.
+We went by an area they propose to build a Dubai-like tech hub on the island.

 We drove around a few markets and toured around the downtown commercial district.
 You’re safe if you stay with these “boundaries” but I wouldn’t risk anything outside.